-CPT Code Description Reimbursable Clinicians Applicable Guidelines 90832 Individual psychotherapy with patient - 30 Licensed Psychotherapy is not to be reported with psychiatric diagnostic evaluations. minutes Psychologist Psychotherapy is the treatment of mental illness and behavioral disturbances in 90834 Individual psychotherapy with patient - 45 Post-Doctorate which the mental/behavioral health provider addresses the emotional disturbance, minutes Psychologist under reverses, or changes maladaptive patterns of behavior, and encourages personality the supervision of a Licensed growth and development.
-Psychologist A signed and dated treatment plan (Individualized Plan of Care or IPOC) is required and must include, but is not limited to: the patient's diagnosis, treatment goals, LPC their progress, and number of sessions ordered by the physician, NP, or PA.
+CPT Code Description Reimbursable Clinicians Applicable Guidelines 90832 Individual psychotherapy with patient - 30 minutes Licensed Psychologist Psychotherapy is not to be reported with psychiatric diagnostic evaluations.
+Psychotherapy is the treatment of mental illness and behavioral disturbances in 90834 Individual psychotherapy with patient - 45 minutes Post-Doctorate Psychologist under the supervision of a Licensed which the mental/behavioral health provider addresses the emotional disturbance, reverses, or changes maladaptive patterns of behavior, and encourages personality growth and development.
+Psychologist LPC A signed and dated treatment plan (Individualized Plan of Care or IPOC) is required and must include, but is not limited to: the patient's diagnosis, treatment goals, their progress, and number of sessions ordered by the physician, NP, or PA.
 The practitioner involved in the treatment plan should sign the plan, certifying medical LPCA under the necessity.
 Patient consent for therapy should be in the medical record.
-90837 Individual psychotherapy with patient - 60 supervision of an minutes LPC Documentation for psychotherapy services must include the following: time spent rendering the service (start and stop time), description of the techniques used to LMFT treat the patient's condition, and how the patient benefited from the therapy in reaching his/her goal(s) listed in their IPOC.
-Assessments, plans of care, and LMFTA under the progress notes in the patient's medical record must justify, specify, and document supervision of an LMFT the initiation, frequency, duration, and progress of the therapy.
-Appending the appropriate billing modifier to the billing code is required to identify LISW-CP the clinician that rendered the service.
-LMSW under the A maximum of 6 therapy sessions per month of a combination of 90832, 90834, and supervision of an 90837 is reimbursable with Medicaid.
-Insurance carrier verification should be made LISW-CP for other insurance carriers.
+90837 Individual psychotherapy with patient - 60 minutes supervision of an LPC LMFT LMFTA under the LPC LMFT Documentation for psychotherapy services must include the following: time spent rendering the service (start and stop time), description of the techniques used to treat the patient's condition, and how the patient benefited from the therapy in reaching his/her goal(s) listed in their IPOC.
+Assessments, plans of care, and progress notes in the patient's medical record must justify, specify, and document supervision of an LMFT the initiation, frequency, duration, and progress of the therapy.
+LISW-CP Appending the appropriate billing modifier to the billing code is required to identify the clinician that rendered the service.
+LMSW under the supervision of an LISW-CP A maximum of 6 therapy sessions per month of a combination of 90832, 90834, and 90837 is reimbursable with Medicaid.
+Insurance carrier verification should be made for other insurance carriers.
 Time spent rendering psychotherapy must be included in the documentation.